TechAtNYU/ClassroomLM/README.md

 #### Add allowed domains to database

-Either by connecting to the database through the `psql` CLI or through the Supabase dashboard (recommended), add.\
+Either by connecting to the database through the `psql` CLI or through the Supabase dashboard (recommended), add any allowable domains to the `Allowed_Domains` table.\
+When a user signs in with Google, it will only work if their Google account's address is found in table.
+E.g. for `user@domain.com`, `domain.com` must be an entry in `Allowed_Domains`.

-Add a domain (or multiple) in the following manner:
+Add a domain (or multiple) in the following manner to `Allowed_Domains`:

 | id    | domain  |
 | ----- | ------- |
 | 1     | nyu.edu |

-**Note**: in the section below, you'll see that you need to add the allowed domains to the `.env` file as well.
+**Note**: In the section below, you'll see that you need to add the allowed domains to the `.env` file as well.

 ### 3. Add config info